Pelagicore/software-factory/docs/index.rst

 above the center stack where one normally had just a radio back in the days.

 IVI systems are obviously put into cars by its car maker.
-However, most car makers don't develop the software for these systems in-house, but they contract a large software supplier.
+However, most car makers do not develop the software for these systems in-house, but they contract a large software supplier.
 These software suppliers usually provide both hardware and software as a bundle.